Lomonosov, Russia: History

 establish a foothold at Oranienbaum, in the rear of the forces of Nazi Germany.
-This foothold had a major importance in the launching of the Leningrad–Novgorod Offensive in early 1944, which finally ended the siege (see Leningrad–Novgorod Offensive).
+This foothold had a major importance in the launching of the Leningrad–Novgorod Offensive in early 1944, which finally ended the siege.
 In 1948, the town was renamed to its current name Lomonosov, in honor of the scientist, poet and glassblower Mikhail Lomonosov.
 In 1754, Lomonosov had founded a colored-glass factory near Oranienbaum, in the village of Ust-Ruditsa.
 An unofficial nickname, Rambov, a Russified contraction of the old name Oranienbaum, is popular among the local residents.

 Lomonosov can be reached by suburban train from St. Petersburg's Baltic Terminal to Oranienbaum Station.